About the NHR

 Physician-driven

-The NHR is shaped, governed and further developed by doctors.
+The NHR is shaped, governed and further developed by physicians.

-In consultation with patient organisations, further work is being done on how patients can be represented at different levels in the NHR, and how relevant information can be made available to patients.
+In consultation with patient organisations, patients are represented at different levels in the NHR.
+Relevant information will be made available to patients.

 Independent and in conjunction with NVVC and NVT

-The NHR is developed, shaped and governed in close cooperation and with a managerial connection to the NVVC and NVT, but at the same time functions as an independent organisation.
+The NHR is developed, shaped and governed in close cooperation with the NVVC and NVT, but at the same time functions as an independent organisation.

-Outcome indicators play an important role in the NHR.
-The balance between registration burden and the ability to make relevant analyses will be monitored ( also within the registration committees).
-The Value Based HealthCare (VHBC) theory will be one of the guiding principles here.
+Outcomes play an important role in the NHR.
+The balance between registration burden and the ability to make relevant analyses will be continously monitored.
+The Value Based HealthCare (VHBC) theory is one of the guiding principles here.

 Mandatory and voluntary programmes

-Both mandatory and voluntary registration programmes are included within the NHR.
+Both mandatory and voluntary registration programmes are part of the NHR.
 The mandatory programmes contain the minimum datasets as set by the NVVC and NVT.
-In addition, hospitals can participate in voluntary registration programmes that focus on innovation in quality improvement or research.
+Additionally, hospitals can participate in voluntary registration programmes that focus on innovation in quality improvement and/or research.

 Three primary processes